docsforadobe/javascript-tools-guide/docs/user-interface-tools/environment.md

 }
 ```

-This can also be used within interface buttons as alternative to [checking the modifiers via keyboard events](event-handling.md#keyboardevent-object-getmodifierstate), which can be more confusing and less user-intuitive, unless you’re confident you’re handling event states properly.
+This can also be used within interface buttons as alternative to [checking the modifiers via keyboard events](event-handling.md#keyboardevent-object-getmodifierstate), which can be more confusing and less user-intuitive, unless you're confident you're handling event states properly.

 For example: